 The kidney stones showed up on ultrasounds in babies who couldn't yet walk.
 Sixteen infants in Gansu Province, September 2008.
 The milk powder their parents trusted contained melamine—a chemical added to fake higher protein content in quality tests.
 The number grew fast: 300,000 babies across China affected, six dead.
 Sanlu Group, the dairy company responsible, had known for months.
 Parents discovered they'd been poisoning their children at breakfast, at bedtime, with every bottle.
 The scandal that followed revealed something darker: profit margins measured in infant kidney function.

-Teoh Beng Hock's body appeared on a rooftop near Malaysia's Anti-Corruption Commission, igniting a public inquest that forced the nation to confront systemic corruption.
-The discovery triggered widespread protests and ultimately led to the commission's restructuring, proving that a single death could dismantle decades of institutional silence.
+Teoh Beng Hock's body was found on the rooftop of a building adjacent to Malaysia's Anti-Corruption Commission offices, where he had been held overnight for questioning about minor campaign finance irregularities.
+The discovery of the twenty-nine-year-old political aide's body ignited a public inquest that forced the nation to confront systemic abuses within its law enforcement agencies.
+The case triggered widespread protests and ultimately led to the commission's restructuring, proving that a single suspicious death could dismantle decades of institutional silence.

 Twenty-seven children died and dozens more fell critically ill after consuming a school lunch contaminated with organ…